undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Alabama State University was 10:1: that means 10 students per one teacher, which is considered a good ratio.
-This school has recently reported to have 226 faculty members.
-Out of that number, there were 161 men and 166 women.
+According to the most recent data, the student-faculty ratio at Alabama State University was 16:1: that means 16 students per one teacher.
+According to the most recent information, there are 932 teachers at this school.
+This number included 414 male and 518 female faculty members.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Alabama State University.

 Student Population Diversity Graph